 7.1 This part of the consultative stage requires an assessment of the skills needed in any new proposed organisational/structural arrangements compared to the skills that staff currently have.
 If the management assessment is that there is a 'gap' then this assessment and proposed options for filling the gap should be drawn up and consulted upon with staff and trades unions.
-The presumption here is that staff will be supported both financially and with reasonable time off to gain the experience or skill needed to meet this 'gap analysis'.
+The presumption here is that staff will be supported both financially and with reasonable time off to gain the experience or skill needed to meet this 'gap-analysis'.

-7.2 The key consideration is whether or not it is practicable for an employee to achieve the new skills required within a reasonable period of time.
-'Reasonable' in this context is not defined as each case must be decided upon its merits and will vary from case to case.
+- 7.2 The key consideration is whether or not it is practicable for an employee to achieve the new skills required within a reasonable period of time.
+'Reasonable' in this context is not defined as each case must be decided upon its merits and will vary from case to case. - 7.3 Consideration can be given to someone who meets partial requirements and with additional training would be eligible to be ringfenced.